 Saw Palmetto is a native of Florida US and closes nearby states.
 Indigenous Indians used this as a rongoa (natural medicine) to treat various urogenital health conditions.

 For saw palmetto to be effective you need at least 300 mg of beta-sitosterol.
 Yet most brands of saw palmetto contain far less beta-sitosterol than this.

 Is Zenstate worth a try?

 Test analysis shows Zenstate has a level of 75.4mg/100g of beta sitosterol.
-Which means you would need to consume a quantity of this oil on a daily basis if you were just relying on beta sitosterol alone to do the job for you.
+This means you would need to consume a quantity of this oil on a daily basis if you were just relying on beta sitosterol alone to do the job for you.

-However, in this case I am not relying solely on this to have some impact on my prostate.
+However, in this case, I am not relying solely on this to have some impact on my prostate.

 I believe that the oil blend I’ve developed may provide some of the answers many of us are looking for when it comes to chronic and degenerative diseases that affect so many of us.
 You should be the final judge of that!